-THE Old Testament is appointed for the first Lessons at Morning and Evening Prayer, so as the most part thereof will be read every year once, as in the Calendar is appointed.
+I. THE Old Testament is appointed for the First Lessons at Morning and Evening Prayer, so as the most part thereof will be read every year once.
+The New Testament is appointed for the Second Lessons at Morning and Evening Prayer, so as the most part will be read every year twice.